 “The locals make a living from farming.
 My family has rubber, durian, and rambutan farms.”

 Her family made a respectable living in the farming industry, but they were also deeply embedded in the local Muay Thai scene.

 Her dad was a talented Muay Thai practitioner, and her uncle operated a small gym where her family members would polish their skills.

 “My uncle ran a training camp called Kiat Boon Kern.
 It was like a training camp for our family where our relatives came to train,” she explains.

-Although several of Stamp’s family members practiced ‘the art of eight limbs,’ she was not rushed into the sport.
-Instead, she was initially focused on her farming duties and education.
+Although several of the two-sport World Champion’s family members practiced “the art of eight limbs,” she was not rushed into the sport.
+Instead, she initially focused on her farming duties and education.

-“I was just an ordinary girl, helping my parents on the fruit farms,” she explains.
+“I was just an ordinary girl, helping my parents on the fruit farms,” Stamp explains.
 “I went to a big school, which is quite famous.
 I liked P.E. and music classes.”